 Express yourself with the latest tech.
 We’ll show you how innovative new technology can help you bring your interior design ideas to life.
-And we’ll give you the opportunity to work on real projects for big businesses.
-Recently our students have worked on live projects to develop branded environments for Aeroleather, Locharron and Findra.
+We’ll give you the opportunity to work on real projects for big businesses.
+Students have developed interiors with brands such as Adidas, Herman Miller and Accor hotel group.

 Read the profile of Sejal Pandey who studied Interior Design and now works as an Interior Designer in Edinburgh for Wagstaff Interiors.

 Blending art and technology

 Why we need Interior Architecture and Design and what you'll learn in your time at Heriot-Watt

 Our first year begins with courses that cover the fundamental skills needed for most types of design, including the design process, before then focusing on the specific skills an interior designer needs to build – including materiality and an awareness of sustainability as a holistic concept integral to interior design.
 During this time most students collaborate beyond their chosen programme, in order to understand where interior design fits in around other design disciplines

 - Rethinking Design 1: Discover and Define

 • Introduction to Materials